mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

-The Hiver parental instinct was aroused by the discovery of numerous intelligent species less fortunate than themselves, and work began immediately to lift the ‘children’ to civilization.
+The Hiver parental instinct was aroused by the discovery of numerous intelligent species less fortunate than themselves, and work began immediately to lift the 'children' to civilization.
 An early experience with an aggressive race led to the establishment of a system of quarantined worlds, denied entry to (or knowledge of ) interstellar society.